August 19, 2011

 A Ghost in the Dunes

 My father was a World War II veteran who worked for the Brooklyn Navy Yard for twenty years.
 Upon his retirement, he got a job with the now-defunct Long Island State Park Commission.
 He spent his time traveling back and forth between Robert Moses State Park, Captree, and Jones Beach.
-During summer, he’d take my brothers and sisters and I to any one of the fields at Robert Moses and leave us while he went about his duties.
+During the summer, he’d take my brothers and sisters and me to any of the fields at Robert Moses and leave us while he went about his duties.
 I was the fifth child out of six, and my older sister was well-equipped to keep a careful eye on us younger ones while we splashed around in the waves.